janaom/gcp-de-project-streaming-pubsub-beam-dataflow/README.md

 ![1 NDYjPiI7HAgPbLboYfIVRw](https://github.com/janaom/gcp-de-project-streaming-beam-dataflow-pubsub/assets/83917694/ceb1dcfd-22a2-4073-b237-3021b0e86dc0)

-# 🧮 Querying the Output Table
+# 🧮 Querying the Final Table
 The final step involves creating the "customer_courier_conversations" table.
 In this case, we will generate a [view](https://cloud.google.com/bigquery/docs/views-intro), which is a virtual table defined by a SQL query.
 The custom SQL code will help transform the data to meet the specific task requirements.

 ![1 7SFCGTdJLBsjC1I7am3h7Q](https://github.com/janaom/gcp-de-project-streaming-beam-dataflow-pubsub/assets/83917694/b7b88fdd-0272-401c-ab25-e754c5345a20)